gbv/paia/paia.md

 be used to for read-only access to information about a patron, including its loans and requested items but not its fees.

-A PAIA core server SHOULD send the following HTTP headers with every response:
+A PAIA server SHOULD send the following HTTP headers with every response:

 X-OAuth-Scopes
   : A space-separated list of scopes, the current token has authorized X-Accepted-OAuth-Scopes
   : A space-separated list of scopes, the current method checks for

+For PAIA auth an additional scope is possible:

+change_password
+  : Change the password of a patron with PAIA auth [change](#change) method.

+A PAIA core server SHOULD NOT include the `change_password` scope in the `X-OAuth-Scopes` header because the scope is limited to PAIA auth.
+A PAIA auth server MAY send `X-OAuth-Scopes` and `X-Accepted-OAuth-Scopes` headers with both PAIA auth scopes and PAIA core scopes.

 ## Error response